scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 ### Requirements

-* You must follow step 1 to step 3 in the [Deploy Scalar DL on Azure](ManualDeploymentGuideScalarDLOnAzure.md) guide to create an Scalar DL Auditor environment.
 * You must create different clusters for ledger and auditor.
 * You must set up a separate database for the auditor.